How to Increase or Decrease Text Size of Messages in Mac OS

 Here’s an example of what the largest Messages text size looks like (ignore the gibberish autocorrect and word suggestion bar conversation):

-Adjusting Text Size through Messages Preferences
+How to Adjust Text Size through Messages Preferences on Mac

 Note that both the text size slider and keyboard shortcuts will hit the same maximum font size and minimum font size limitation.
 The minimum size looks to be about size 6, whereas the maximum font size appears to be around size 18.